BuildOnViction/gitbook/faq/products/tomomaster.md

 ### **What is TomoMaster?**

-[TomoMaster](https://master.tomochain.com/), the 'Governance Dapp', provides a professional UI that lists all Masternodes and Masternode Candidates.
-Users can vote for Masternodes, see Masternode performance statistics, and deposit 50K TOMO to become a Masternode Candidate.
+[TomoMaster](https://master.Viction.com/), the 'Governance Dapp', provides a professional UI that lists all Masternodes and Masternode Candidates.
+Users can vote for Masternodes, see Masternode performance statistics, and deposit 50K VIC to become a Masternode Candidate.

 ### **How do I login on TomoMaster?**

-Go to [TomoMaster](http://master.tomochain.com).
+Go to [TomoMaster](http://master.Viction.com).
 On the top-right corner click 'Login'.
 Then select how you want to login: with TomoWallet, with Ledger, with Trezor, with Metamask, TrustWallet or Private Key/Mnemonic.

 ### **What is the 'capacity' of a Candidate/Masternode?**

-The capacity of a candidate is the 50K TOMO initial deposit plus the total amount of TOMO voted for that candidate.
+The capacity of a candidate is the 50K VIC initial deposit plus the total amount of VIC voted for that candidate.

 ### **Which of these numbers on TomoMaster will tell us which is a good performing node vs poorly performing?**